wntrblm/nox/docs/config.rst

     def tests(session):
         pass

-Use of :func:`session.install()` is deprecated without a virtualenv since it modifies the global Python enviroment.
+Use of :func:`session.install()` is deprecated without a virtualenv since it modifies the global Python environment.
 If this is what you really want, use :func:`session.run()` and pip instead.

 .. code-block:: python